supah32/pie-2022-03/_pages/software.md

 # Software Design

 The final software architecture is split into two main behaviors: remote control and autonomous navigation.
 Each behavior is encapsulated into separate ROS Nodes, allowing for quick toggling between behaviors simply based on the Node being run on the necessary devices.
 This also allows flexibility for users to suit their individual needs on a case-by-case basis.
 Below, you will find a more detailed explanation of the two behaviors and the major software components involved in their implementation.
-The full code documentation can be found in [this repository](https://github.com/ayushchakra/autonomous-robot-vacuum/tree/main/final_demo/robot_vacuum).
+The full code documentation can be found in <a href="https://github.com/ayushchakra/autonomous-robot-vacuum/tree/main/final_demo/robot_vacuum" target="_blank">this repository</a>.

 ### Software Dependencies

 Raspberry Pi:
-* [ROS2 Foxy](https://docs.ros.org/en/foxy/Installation.html) - Using ROS allowed us to very easily establish a network connection between different devices, quickly run multiple processes at once, and as a wrapper for our main programming logic to modularize code.
+* <a href="https://docs.ros.org/en/foxy/Installation.html" target="_blank">ROS2 Foxy</a> - Using ROS allowed us to very easily establish a network connection between different devices, quickly run multiple processes at once, and as a wrapper for our main programming logic to modularize code.
-* [pySerial](https://pyserial.readthedocs.io/en/latest/) - This library allowed us to quickly establish a serial connection between the raspberry pi and the arduino.
+* <a href="https://pyserial.readthedocs.io/en/latest/" target="_blank">pySerial</a> - This library allowed us to quickly establish a serial connection between the Raspberry Pi and the Arduino.
-* [rplidar](https://github.com/SkoltechRobotics/rplidar) - This hardware abstraction library allows us to quickly interface with the RPLIDAR and decode its messages without having to worry about lower level issues that we would have encountered when trying to decode its serial input.
+* <a href="https://github.com/SkoltechRobotics/rplidar" target="_blank">rplidar</a> - This hardware abstraction library allows us to quickly interface with the RPLIDAR and decode its messages without having to worry about lower level issues that we would have encountered when trying to decode its serial input.
-* [tty](https://docs.python.org/3/library/tty.html), [sys](https://docs.python.org/3/library/sys.html), [select](https://docs.python.org/3/library/select.html), [termios](https://docs.python.org/3/library/termios.html) (Keyboard Input) - We also used several libraries in order to listen to a user’s keyboard input to their terminal in order to command the remote control operation.
+* <a href="https://docs.python.org/3/library/tty.html" target="_blank">tty</a>, <a href="https://docs.python.org/3/library/sys.html" target="_blank">sys</a>, <a href="https://docs.python.org/3/library/select.html" target="_blank">select</a>, <a href="https://docs.python.org/3/library/termios.html" target="_blank">termios</a> (Keyboard Input) - We also used several libraries in order to listen to a user’s keyboard input to their terminal in order to command the remote control operation.

 Arduino:
-* [Adafruit Motor Shield V2 Library](https://github.com/adafruit/Adafruit_Motor_Shield_V2_Library) - This hardware abstraction library allows us to simply input wheel directions and velocities in order to manage the individual wheel behaviors through DC motors.
+* <a href="https://github.com/adafruit/Adafruit_Motor_Shield_V2_Library" target="_blank">Adafruit Motor Shield V2 Library</a> - This hardware abstraction library allows us to simply input wheel directions and velocities in order to manage the individual wheel behaviors through DC motors.

 This section outlines the software components that are essential to both behaviors running as intended.

 ### Raspberry Pi to Arduino Communication

-Due to hardware limitations of the raspberry pi and computing limitations of the arduino, we chose to integrate two controllers into our system.
+Due to hardware limitations of the Raspberry Pi and computing limitations of the Arduino, we chose to integrate both controllers into our system.
 This meant that we needed to establish a reliable communication protocol between the two devices.
 We chose to implement serial due to its reliability and ease of setup as compared to the alternatives (I2C, SPI, and UART).
-To initialize the serial connection on the raspberry pi, we used pyserial through the following command:
+To initialize the serial connection on the Raspberry Pi, we used pyserial through the following command:

 ```
 ser = serial.Serial(ARDUINO_PORT, SERIAL_BAUD_RATE, timeout=1)
 ```

-Where ARDUINO_PORT is the path to the USB port that the arduino is connect to, SERIAL_BAUD_RATE is the baud rate of the communication (9600 bits/sec), and timeout is the timeout of the connection.
+Where `ARDUINO_PORT` is the path to the USB port that the Arduino is connect to, `SERIAL_BAUD_RATE` is the baud rate of the communication (9600 bits/sec), and timeout is the timeout of the connection.
 Then, to write to the established connection, we can simply call:

 ```
 ser.write(self.input_keys_to_serial[msg.data])